 How many high-powered panels like this are used in Red Light Therapy, LLLT, and Photobiomodulation studies on Pubmed?
-None.
-So why is everyone so excited to use it?
+None. (update 7/4/21, now there is ONE) So why is everyone so excited to use it?
 Marketing.

 In reality, most studies are using lasers, LED arrays, and LED or laser clusters and mostly placing them in contact with the skin.
 In one review on the complexity of photobiomodulation parameters, it was simply put as "The first issue to be addressed is light reflection from the surface of the skin, which can be minimized if the optical probe is held in firm contact with the skin."